 Referred to as the "unlikely STEMinist" by the Huffington Post article, Gronneberg is the Founder and Chief Executive Officer of uCodeGirl, a non-profit designed to inspire, engage and equip teen girls so that they can confidently choose to forge a pathway to technology careers and engineer their world.

-Created to intentionally rhyme with the phrase, “You go, girl!”, the all-female-powered organization is full-heartedly committed to embodying inspiration and empowerment.
+Created to intentionally rhyme with the phrase, “You go, girl!”, uCodeGirl is committed to embodying inspiration and empowerment.
 Through year-round programming, Bethlehem explains her vision of uCodeGirl as follows:

 "We want to say to a young girl, ‘We will support and encourage you with mentorship.
 We will teach and guide you in acquiring technical skills.
 We will build a village around you and stand behind you through tutoring as you explore your potential and create your best self,’ so that the future generation is empowered with the skills and confidence they need to successfully navigate and actively participate in our increasingly digitally-driven world.”

 At the core of uCodeGirl is access to skills and opportunities.
-At uCodeGirl, we not only teach technical skills, but we also create vast communities of like-minded peers.
+At uCodeGirl, we not only teach technical skills, but we also build a community of like-minded peers.
 We invite young girls to come as they are and provide them with visible and accessible female mentors, enabling them to create solutions to real-world problems and engineer their world.
 Bethlehem’s call to action?
 "Join us to inspire and empower many more young women."